Critics Accuse Trump Of Using Race To Divide Americans

 There already appears to be a chilling effect as a result of Trump's executive order to "combat offensive and anti-American race and sex stereotyping and scapegoating."

-This week actor William Jackson Harper tweeted about his experience with a nonprofit he works with, Arts In the Armed Forces.
-He said the organization asked him to choose a film for cadets of all academies to virtually screen and discuss.
-They settled on Malcolm X.
+This week actor William Jackson Harper tweeted about his experience with a nonprofit he works with, Arts in the Armed Forces.
+He said the organization asked him to choose a film for cadets of all academies to screen virtually and discuss.
+They settled on the movie Malcolm X, but the executive order led some cadets to back out of the screening.

+In addition to barring racial sensitivity training, the order instructed federal and military institutions not to use material that promotes a "pernicious and false belief that America is an irredeemably racist and sexist country; that some people, simply on account of their race or sex, are oppressors."

 Harper called it "selective censorship."